 A growing sector with scientific tradition

 Vienna can look back on an excellent scientific tradition in the field of medical research.
 Semmelweis, Billroth and Landsteiner are part of this history.
 The outstanding reputation of the Vienna Medical Schools of the past is carried on today – in academia and on the business side.
 Vienna’s life sciences community has experienced significant growth for many years.
-In 2014, a total of 480 companies, research institutions and further core organizations were active in the life science sector in Vienna, having a combined workforce of 35,730 people.
-New figures will be published at the end of this year.
+In 2017, a total of 554 companies, research institutions and further core organizations were active in the life science sector in Vienna, having a combined workforce of 37,595 people.

 Vienna’s outstanding geographical position and its ranking as offering the best quality of life in the world, make the city an ideal place for marketing products across Europe.
 All pharmaceutical and medical device companies ranked in the top five worldwide by annual sales have a presence in Vienna.
 In addition to the international companies, a dynamic start-up scene has been developing since the 1990s.
-434 biotechnology, pharmaceutical and medical device companies produce or develop products and processes in these fields in Vienna or are active as suppliers, service or sales companies.
-These enterprises employed more than 22,000 people and generated nearly 10 billion euros in sales in 2014.
-Thereof, 133 companies (30%) carry out research or develop and produce innovative products.
+481 biotechnology, pharmaceutical and medical device companies produce or develop products and processes in these fields in Vienna or are active as suppliers, service or sales companies.
+These enterprises employed 22,930 people and generated 12.2 billion euros in sales in 2017.
+Thereof, 177 companies (37%) carry out research or develop and produce innovative products.

 Vienna is clearly in first place in Austria when it comes to education and research in the field of life sciences.
-Five universities, two universities of applied sciences and eleven non-university research institutes employ 12,000 members of staff, which is 60% of all academic employees in this field in Austria.
-With roughly 33,000 students in the area of life sciences, Vienna educates more young scientists than the rest of Austria.
-A multitude of publications (4,816 in 2014) in international journals is evidence of the excellent research work in Vienna.
-Grants provided by the European Research Council became another indicator for quality: Until the end of 2014, Vienna based researchers succeeded in attracting 54 ERC grants in the life sciences.
-This represents 81% of all ERC grants in Austria in this sector.
+Five universities, two universities of applied sciences and eleven non-university research institutes employ 12,620 members of staff, which is 60% of all academic employees in this field in Austria.
+With roughly 34,700 students in the area of life sciences, Vienna educates more young scientists than the rest of Austria.
+In 2017, 3,725 students graduated with a bachelor’s, master’s or doctoral degree in Vienna, establishing the next generation of researchers.
+A multitude of publications (4,602 in 2017) in international journals is evidence of the excellent research work in Vienna.
+Grants provided by the European Research Council became another indicator for quality: At calls issued until the end of 2017, Vienna based researchers succeeded in attracting 84 ERC grants in the life sciences.
+This represents 72% of all ERC grants in Austria in this sector.